Thomas Kuhn, PharmD, MBA

 Pascale Fouqueray, MD, PhD

-Executive Vice President, Early Development & Translational Medicine, Co-Founder
+Executive Vice President, Clinical Development and Regulatory Affairs, Co-Founder

 Pascale Fouqueray joined Merck KGaA in 2000 from Paris VII University, where she was Assistant Professor of physiology.
 At Merck KGaA, Dr. Fouqueray's activities were centered on metabolism, with a particular focus on diabetes and obesity but also including lipids and uric acid metabolism.
 Dr. Fouqueray was responsible for the clinical development of compounds for the treatment of diabetes and gout disease, working on strategies to define and reach proof-of- concept and investigate mechanisms of action.